 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-Information collected was looked at and used as part of the quality assurance process.
+This currently is five out of five.

 The practice gathered feedback from staff through meetings, surveys, and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.